Bracketing the direct detection exclusion plot for a WIMP of spin one half in non-relativistic effective theory: Conclusions

 The width of the exclusion bands can reach 3 orders of magnitude and reduces to a factor as small as a few for the Wilson coefficients of the effective interactions where the WIMP couples to the nuclear spin, thanks to the complementarity between experiments that use proton--odd and neutron--odd targets.

 We have pointed out that some of the conservative bounds require an extremely high level of cancellation, which is at least as large as the square of the relaxation factor between the most constraining and the most conservative upper bound, but in some cases can be significantly larger.
 We have analyzed this issue in a systematic way in Figs.~\ref{fig:relaxing_factor_20}, \ref{fig:relaxing_factor_100} and \ref{fig:relaxing_factor_1000} showing that this problem affects some of the couplings driven by the operators ${\cal O}_{1}$, ${\cal O}_{3}$, ${\cal O}_{11}$, ${\cal O}_{12}$ and ${\cal O}_{15}$, especially when interferences among contact and long range interactions are considered.
 For such couplings the reliability of the result is questionable, since the latter is very sensitive to extremely small changes in the input values of the matrices.
+On the other hand, it is possible to bracket the exclusion plot of the other couplings (${\cal O}_{4}$, ${\cal O}_{5}$, ${\cal O}_{6}$, ${\cal O}_{7}$, ${\cal O}_{8}$, ${\cal O}_{9}$, ${\cal O}_{10}$, ${\cal O}_{13}$, ${\cal O}_{14}$) to a narrow range in a robust way.
+This assessment is allowed by the fact that the semi–-analytic approach used in the present analysis allows to check in a straightforward way if the optimization procedure has converged, clearly setting apart numerically stable scenarios from those that are unstable.
+In this way we have also observed, in agreement with the conclusions of Ref.~\cite{complementarity_munich_sogang}, that at low WIMP masses the convergence of the optimization procedure is systematically not achieved.
+As a consequence we have removed configurations with $m_\chi\le$ 15 GeV from our plots.
+We explain this with the fact that when $m_\chi$ is small all signals are suppressed by the tail of the velocity distribution and their sensitivity to the parameters is enhanced.
+This implies that the method discussed in the present paper is not suitable to obtain conservative bounds for light WIMPs.
+However in this mass range the signals are very sensitive to the details of the high--speed tail of the WIMP velocity distribution, which is affected by large uncertainties, so a combination of the present method with a halo--independent approach~\cite{Gondolo_Scopel_2017, halo_independent_Kahlhoefer, Halo-independent_Ferrer2015} would be probably more sensible to properly bracket the exclusion plot.

-The only strategy to solve or alleviate this problem is to better exploit the complementarity of different targets.
-Our analysis has shown that with the sensitivity of existing experiments only WIMP scattering off $Xe$, $F$ or $I$ plays a role in determining the allowed parameter space.
+The only strategy to solve or alleviate the problem of large cancellations affecting the ${\cal O}_{1}$, ${\cal O}_{3}$, ${\cal O}_{11}$, ${\cal O}_{12}$ and ${\cal O}_{15}$ effective operators is to better exploit the complementarity of different targets.
+In particular our analysis has shown that for $m_\chi\ge$ 15 GeV only WIMP scattering off $Xe$, $F$ or $I$ plays a role in determining the allowed parameter space with the constraints of existing experiments.
 To improve existing bounds will require to increase the sensitivity of experiments that use other targets, or to add new nuclear targets for the use in direct detection.